osm2pgsql-dev/osm2pgsql-website/_manual/08-middle.md

 ### Caching

-`--cache` specifies how much memory in MB to allocate for caching information.
+In slim-mode, i.e. when using the database middle, you can use the `--cache` option to specify how much memory (in MBytes) to allocate for caching data.
+Generally more cache means your import will be faster, but the memory will also be needed for other parts of osm2pgsql and as a database cache.

-In `--slim` mode, this is just node positions while in non-slim mode it has to store information about ways and relations too.
-The rule of thumb in slim mode is as follows: use the size of the PBF file you are trying to import or about 75% of RAM, whatever is smaller.
+To decide how much cache to allocate, the rule of thumb is as follows: use the size of the PBF file you are trying to import or about 75% of RAM, whatever is smaller.
 Make sure there is enough RAM left for PostgreSQL.
 It needs at least the amount of `shared_buffers` given in its configuration.

-You may also set `--cache` to 0 to disable node caching completely.
-This makes only sense when a flat node file is given and there is not enough RAM to fit most of the cache.
+You may also set `--cache` to 0 to disable caching completely to save memory.
+If you use a flat node store you should probably disable the cache, it will usually not help in that situation.

+In non-slim mode, i.e. when using the RAM middle, the `--cache` setting is ignored.
+All data is stored in RAM and uses however much memory it needs.

 ### Bucket Index for Slim Mode